If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Tec JP.PNG Tec NA.PNG

-Notably, the announcement trailer for Thousand-Year Door's 2024 remaster features TEC's original red eye.
+Thousand-Year Door's 2024 remake features TEC's original red eye in all regions.

 (Source: Mario Wiki)